theSalted/Endless-Runner/README.md

 Here is my point breakdown:

+- Create a new title screen (e.g., new artwork, typography, layout) (10)
 - Create a new animated sprite for the Spaceship enemies (10)
 - Implement parallax scrolling (10)
 - Allow the player to control the Rocket after it's fired (5)